Panama: Transportation

 Panama is home to Tocumen International Airport, Central America's largest airport and the hub for Copa Airlines, the flag carrier of Panama.
-Additionally, there are more than 20 smaller airfields in the country.
+Additionally, there are more than 60 smaller airfields in the country.
 (See list of airports in Panama).

 Panama's roads, traffic and transportation systems are generally safe, though night driving is difficult and in some cases, restricted by local authorities.
 This usually occurs in informal settlements.
 Traffic in Panama moves on the right, and Panamanian law requires that drivers and passengers wear seat belts.
 Highways are generally well-developed for a Latin American country.
 The Pan-American Highway travels from north to south through the country, starting at the border with Costa Rica, but ending short of Colombia at an area called the Darién Gap.

 The Panama City area is well served by the nearly 150 bus routes publicly operated MiBus system along with the two rapid transit lines of the Panama Metro.
-Prior to the government operation of bus routes, Panama was served by privately operated buses called "diablo rojos" (English: red devils), which were typically retired school buses from the United States painted in bright colours by their operators.
+Prior to the government operation of bus routes, Panama was served by privately operated buses called "diablo rojos" (English: red devils), which were typically retired school buses from the United States painted in bright colors by their operators.
 The "diablo rojos" that remain are now mainly used in rural areas.

 In May 2022, in order to increase the supply of lower-carbon aviation fuel, the government of Panama and energy companies announced its plan to develop a major and advanced biorefinery of aviation fuel in the country.